thomasstrassmann/ingredient5/README.md

 # Ingredient5
-## The cookbook app for the most delicious and simple dishes
+## The most delicious and simple dishes - with only 5 ingredients

 ![Overview of Ingredient5](./ "Overview of Ingredient5")